oit-ipbl/final_competition/README.md

 You must deliver the medical supplies to each of these locations by autopiloting your tello.
 Save all people all the places.

 ## Rules
-1. do not change speed
+1. Don't change the speed of the tello
 2. Automatic control use Python
 3. Each team can try 2 times
 4. Four landings